 Some of the best lunch spots in Sausalito are either right on the waterfront or just a short walk away.
 There are options for a quick bite or some fantastic sit-down spots if you want to savor the moment.

-Here are some of our favorite lunch spots in Sausalito:
+Here are some of our favorite places to eat in Sausalito:

 Find Something Sweet to Enjoy